andypotatohy/roast/README.md

 ### Outputs in Matlab format

-ROAST saves the results as `"subjName_simulationTag_result.mat"`, where 3 variables are available:
+ROAST saves the results as `"subjName_simulationTag_roastResult.mat"`, where 3 variables are available:

 `vol_all`: the voltage at each pixel in the MRI voxel space, unit in mV.